julianmpineda/LeetCode/README.md

 # LeetCode
-Leetcode Solutions storage
+LeetCode Solutions storage

+Slowly adding all LeetCode solutions from the website for storage

-Primarily written in java, but other languanges.
+Primarily written in java.
 Language will be specified in the commits.
 All solutions will have passed submission to the site before being stored here.